Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 # Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts
-Instructions and simple script that will unlock your encrypted ZFS shares by pulling a keyfile via SSH from another device
+Instructions and simple script that will unlock your encrypted ZFS shares by pulling a keyfile via SSH from another device.
+No human interaction needed

 # ZFS Automatically Unlocking Encrypted Shares
 Principle